api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 ## Collateral and protocol fee

-Whenever a bidder wins an auction, OevAuctionHouse locks up some of their funds to charge either a collateral or a protocol fee.
+Whenever a bidder wins an auction, OevAuctionHouse locks up some of their funds to charge either a [collateral](../../glossary.md#collateral) or a [protocol fee](../../glossary.md#protocol-fee).
 In the case that the winner promptly pays their bid and report that they have done so, they are charged a protocol fee out of the locked funds and the rest of the funds gets released.
 Failing to do so results in them being charged a collateral amount and the rest of the funds gets released.

+> [!WARNING]
-Since the initial implementation, we have decided to implement the protocol monetization logic elsewhere.
+> Since the initial implementation, we have decided to implement the protocol monetization logic elsewhere.
-As a result, the protocol fee in this contract will be set to zero.
+> As a result, the protocol fee in this contract will be set to zero.
-In the rest of the documentation, we omit the protocol fee, as it has no effect to the flow when it is set to zero.
+> In the rest of the documentation, we omit the protocol fee, as it has no effect to the flow when it is set to zero.

 ## Searcher flow

 - Call `deposit()` at OevAuctionHouse to deposit funds to be used as collateral.
-- Continuously poll the signed API to find and store signed data that can be used to extract OEV.
+- Continuously poll the [signed API](../../glossary.md#signed-api) to find and store [signed data](../../glossary.md#signed-data) that can be used to extract OEV.
 - Towards the end of each bid phase, calculate the total OEV amount that can be extracted during the next bid phase, and call `placeBid()` to place a bid for it if profitable.
 - For each placed bid, check for an award at the end of the respective award phase by listening for the `AwardedBid` event.
-- For each award, call `payOevBid()` at Api3ServerV1OevExtension of the respective chain to pay the bid and assume OEV update privileges.
+- For each award, call `payOevBid()` at [Api3ServerV1OevExtension](./api3serverv1oevextension.md) of the respective chain to pay the bid and assume OEV update privileges.
 - Use the previously stored signed data that can extract OEV during the bid phase of the next auction to capture the detected OEV opportunities.
 - For each paid bid, call `reportFulfillment()` at OevAuctionHouse to request for the collateral that was locked during the award to be released.